Moodring: Release and promotion

-During the album's release week, Mya made guest appearances on Live!
-With Regis and Kelly, BET's 106 & Park, and NBC's Passions.
-The following month in August, Mya appeared on WB's Pepsi Smash.
-On September 13, 2003, Mya performed on the sketch comedy show Mad TV.
+She made guest appearances on The Wade Robson Project September 6 and 19 respectively.
 In October 2003, Mya performed at Lifetime's fourth annual "Women Rock!" benefit concert.
 She performed her own rendition of Lena Horne's "Stormy Weather".
 She also performed at the GQ Men of the Year Awards.
 In November 2003, she was invited to perform at 77th Annual Macy's Thanksgiving Day Parade.
 Additionally, in November as well, she was featured on MTV's hidden camera-practical joke show Punk'd.
 In December 2003 Mya made an appearance on the Late Late Show with Craig Kilborn.
 Filmed in November, Mya performed on the CBS' fifth annual A Home for the Holidays special which aired in December as well.
+As part of ongoing promotion, starting in May 2004, snack food Doritos arranged a deal with Universal Music & Video Distribution.
+Under a deal with Universal Music & Video Distribution, Doritos featured artists from UMVD-distributed labels on 180 million bags of its snack food through the end of the year.
+The singer was assigned the guacamole flavor with her picture on her respective bag and associated album Moodring on the back.